gonnux/hugo-apps-theme/README.md

 - title(string): title for your page
 - weight(integer): weight of your page, used for sorting
 - full(boolean): whether your page is full page or not
+- enableDisqus(boolean): wheter your page uses disqus or not, even though this value is true you cannot enable disqus for full page
 - img(string): logo image for your page

 ### config.toml